Cazeneuve HB 500 and HB575 - additional pictures on this page

-The HB Series lathes were truly impressive machines - the 500/700 lathes for example, with centre heights of approximately 8 and 10 inches respectively, had beds that were 15.75 inches wide - and so far exceeded that old rule-of-thumb for a toolroom-class lathe which states that the width of the bed must be at least equal to the centre height.
-Made in three different centre heights their models numbers - HB 500, HB 575 and HB 725 - represented the maximum diameter that could be swung over the bed.
+Cazeneuve HB Series lathes were truly impressive machines - the 500/700 lathes for example, with centre heights of approximately 8 and 10 inches respectively, had beds that were 15.75 inches wide.
+Interestingly, although they just failed to meet that old rule-of-thumb for a toolroom-class lathe which states that the width of the bed must be at least equal to the "swing" (i.e. twice the centre height) these were still lathes of very high accuracy.
+Made in three different centre heights their models numbers - HB 500, HB 575 and HB 725 - represented the maximum diameter in mm that could be swung over the bed.
 They could also be ordered in a variety of specifications, to suit particular purposes: with and without full screwcutting, with a straight, gap or semi-gap bed, in a variety of bed lengths, with different spindle nose fittings and with various speed ranges - for example, the 500/700 model shown above could be fitted with either a 7 or 12 HP motor; with the former a choice of four ranges was offered, each having 18 speeds: 12.5 to 1000 rpm 16 to 1250 rpm 20 to 1600 rpm 25 to 2000 rpm With the 12 h.p. motor installed, the ranges became: 20 to 1600 rpm, 25 to 2000, 32 to 2500 and 40 to 3200

 A No. 5 Morse-taper headstock spindle was common to both 500 and 575 models but whilst the former had a bore of 119/32" (40.5 mm) that on the larger lathe was increased to just over 50 mm.